Brown State of Mind — Archive

 Photos by Eileen Wu.
 Interviews performed and transcribed by Jason Ikpatt.
 Published by Eileen Wu under Brown State of Mind.

-We were fortunate to acquire multiple creative grants provided by the City of Austin and other local nonprofit organizations, which gave Brown State of Mind the opportunity to host an artist residency and two summers of a free educational program we donned Brown State University.
+We were fortunate to acquire multiple creative grants provided by the City of Austin and other local nonprofit organizations like the Museum of Human Achievement, which gave Brown State of Mind the opportunity to host an artist residency and two summers of a free educational program we donned Brown State University.

 Designs by Eileen Wu